stein-bmcc/eleventy-personal-site-abdule18/_site/index.md

                                 <img class="rounded-4" src="./imgs/abdul-landscape.jpg" alt="">
                             </div>
                             <div class="card-custom-content p-4">
-                                <h4>Landscape Photo Editing with Illustrator</h4>
+                                <h4>Landscape Editing with Illustrator</h4>
-                                <p>Innovation that exceeds expectations.
-Astra is a true template equiqed with all the elements you could ever need to put together</p>
+                                <p>I designed a stunning landscape in Illustrator, blending vibrant colors, intricate details, and surreal elements.
+The artwork captivates with its imaginative and serene atmosphere, inviting viewers to explore and be inspired.</p>
                                 <a href="#" class="link-custom">Read More</a>
                             </div>
                         </div>